 There aren’t a lot of hotel rooms in Black Hawk, however this island-themed casino and hotel has 240 rooms.
 All were renovated in 2019 as part of a $35 million hotel/casino refresh.

 There’s blackjack of course (double deck) along with a BJ variant called Buffalo Blackjack.
 Other table games include a Three Card Poker progressive game, Mississippi Stud, and High Card Flush.
-There is also baccarat, albeit the electronic version, and not the live game.
+There is also baccarat.

-There is a very nice ten table poker room that offers plenty of promotions, including free lodging (during weekdays) with enough hours earned.
+There is a very nice ten table poker room that offers plenty of promotions.

-In addition to their popular Farmer’s Pick Buffet, the Isle has the new Roxy’s Restaurant & Bar, a bakery, and the fast-casual Dash Cafe.
+In addition to their popular Farmer’s Pick Buffet, the Isle boasts Roxy’s Restaurant & Bar, a bakery, Starbucks, and the fast-casual Dash Cafe.